Bell I. Wiley: Early life and career

-Wiley earned a B.A. at Asbury College in 1928 and a Ph.D. from Yale University in 1933, where he worked under Ulrich B. Phillips.
+Wiley earned a B.A. at Asbury College in 1928, a master’s degree at the University of Kentucky, and a Ph.D. from Yale University in 1933, where he worked under Ulrich B. Phillips.
 In 1934 Wiley became a professor of history at State Teachers College (now the University of Southern Mississippi).
 He married Mary Frances Harrison in 1937; they had two children.
 He served as professor of history at the University of Mississippi (1938-1943), Louisiana State University (1946-1949), and Emory University (1949-1974).

 Born in rural Halls, Tennessee, Wiley was one of 13 children, 11 of whom lived past infancy.
 The family did farm work, and Wiley had the experience of plowing behind a mule.
 His dislike for the drudgery of farm chores and the merciless Southern heat motivated him to plan a career in education.

 Wiley's maternal grandfather had marched with the Army of Tennessee, fighting against Union General William Tecumseh Sherman’s army.
 While he barely remembered him, Wiley spent several summers as a boy with his widow, who often held him spellbound with her recollections of the period.
 Wiley's family frequently hosted both a Confederate and a Union soldier, who would entertain them with their accounts of what they experienced when each had opposed the other in battle.